Mindset is everything. Your owner’s mindset can make or break your digital agency.

 Who’s right?
 Both are.

-Because both believe the market is what they perceive, they’re going to market themselves differently.
+Because both believe the market is what they perceive, they will market themselves differently.

 It’s about having the confidence and the clarity to know what value you add and then going out and doing it.